Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - `n = 1` is the temporal difference approach (TD(0))
 - `n infinite` is the Monte Carlo approach

 The idea of TD(λ) is to have a weighted sum of the different n-step returns to combine information from the different time steps.
-The weight depdends on the value of `λ`
+The weight depdends on the value of `λ`.
 ![RL_TD_lambda_return](assets/RL_TD_lambda_return.png)
 - high `λ`  low bias, high variance
 - low `λ` low variance, high bias